Puerto Montt to Osorno, Chile [Week 1]: Overall, this was a stunning ride along the lake and in full view of the volcano for the day.

-While you can find a full rundown for all our video content on our YouTube page, here is a sampling of our favorites so far from South America:
+While you can find a full rundown for all our pictures via Instagram, here is a sampling of our favorites videos so far from South America:

 It's good to at least have an outline for tackling such a long trip, but we are 100% sure we won't stick to this exactly.
 Still, here is the detailed approach we are taking to three months cycling in South America: